The Different Types of Coffee Beans

 Excelsa

 Excelsa coffee is another rare coffee bean variety, making it pretty expensive.
 Making up 7% of the world’s total coffee production, it is sometimes classified as a part of the Liberica family.
 It is most commonly found in southeast Asian countries.
-Due to the rarity of this coffee, you will not find it in your supermarket aisles.
+Due to the rarity of this coffee, you not likely to find it in your supermarket aisles.

-Excelsa coffee is mostly used with other beans to add depth to the taste, owing to its tart and dark taste.
+Excelsa coffee is mostly blended with other beans to add depth to the taste, owing to its tart and dark taste.
 The large price tag of the coffee is because of its scarcity and not quality, as Excelsa is considered a poor quality coffee as compared to Arabica or Robusta.

 The tart undertones of the coffee make it a particularly good fit for people who enjoy a rich, dark aftertaste.
 However, coffee enthusiasts only find this experience enjoyable when it is blended with other coffees, as Excelsa by itself can give a highly bitter, strong flavor profile that not everyone will enjoy.